All You Need To Know About High Blood Sugar And Weight Gain

 Regular exercise and cardio can assist you in lowering your weight and help increase insulin sensitivity in your body.
 Having better insulin sensitivity allows your cells to better absorb glucose from your bloodstream.

 If you happen to have high blood sugar, then routinely checking your glucose levels and adjusting your exercise will help you keep your blood sugar level within the normal range.

-By controlling the amount of carbs you consume, you can avoid the risk of breaking down the normal processing you glucose absorption by your cells.
+By controlling the number of carbs you consume, you can avoid the risk of breaking down the normal processing you glucose absorption by your cells.